 Why is variability important?
 The operant nature of variability has important implications.
 Variability is controlled by discriminative stimuli and reinforcing consequences.
-Reinforcement of variations facilitates the acquisition of sometimes hard to learn novel responses.
-Creativity and problem solving depend on operant variability (Neuringer, 2002).
-Individuals with autism spectrum disorder tend to respond less variably than neurotypical individuals, which can result in difficulties to adapt.
-Miller and Neuringer (2000) demonstrated that direct reinforcement of variability may help to modify some of the behavioral stereotypes that are characteristic of autism.
+Reinforcement of variations facilitates the acquisition of sometimes hard-to-learn novel responses.
+Creativity and problem-solving depend on operant variability (Neuringer, 2002).
+Individuals with autism spectrum disorder tend to respond less variably than neurotypical individuals, which can result in difficulties adapting.
+Miller and Neuringer (2000) demonstrated that direct reinforcement of variability might help to modify some of the behavioral stereotypes that are characteristic of autism.

 With lag reinforcement schedules, a response is reinforced if it differs from previous responses.
 Lag schedules of reinforcement can be used for increasing response variability in both research and applied settings.
-Lag reinforcement schedules sometimes referred to as lag x variability schedule, where x represents the number of previous responses the current response must differ from to be reinforced (Lee et al., 2002).
+Lag reinforcement schedules are sometimes called lag x variability schedules, where x represents the number of previous responses the current response must differ from to be reinforced (Lee et al., 2002).

-The current (target) behavior must be different than previous X behaviors in order to access reinforcement.
+The current (target) behavior must be different from previous X behaviors to access reinforcement.
 This schedule is a means to increase variability within a response class.
 The number of other responses is defined by the parameter of the lag schedule.
-For instance: For a Lag 1, the current response most differs from the response preceding it, For a Lag 2 the current response differs from the previous 2 responses, and so on.
+For instance: For a Lag 1, the current response most differs from the response preceding it; for a Lag 2, the current response differs from the previous 2 responses, and so on.
 With Lag infinity, the individual is reinforced for a response that differs from all prior responses.

 Do you have any students that demonstrate low response variability?
 What are some behaviors that you could use lag schedules to teach?